thirumurthis/Learnings/K8s/K8s_recap_1.md

   - When enabling the capablilities in K8S yaml file, make user the runAsUser to be `root`
   - enabling or adding "SYS_TIME" capablities on a ubuntu image enables to run the date -s command successfully `$ kubect exec pod-name -- date -s '19 APR 2021 11:14:00'`

+### Service Accounts:
+  - Type of Accounts :
+     - Service Account - This is used by machines, or process.
+An account used by the application to interact with the Kubernetes cluster.
+Example, monitoring application Promethus uses the service account to poll the Kubernetes API for performance metrics.
+     - User Account - This is used by human, like for administrator for manging the cluster, developer to develop and deploy applications, etc.